econia-labs/econia-v5/doc/architecture-specification.md

-1. Since fungible assets may be seized at any time, deposits and withdrawals `SHALL` be assessed proportionally to socialize losses and avoid bank run
-   scenarios: if vaults are 50% empty, then deposits will be 50% of expected.
+1. Since fungible assets may be seized at any time, deposits and withdrawals `SHALL` be assessed proportionally to socialize losses and avoid bank run scenarios per [`aptos-core` #12240]: if vaults are 50% empty, then returned amounts will be 50% of expected.

 ### Parameter updates